Jermaine0Forbes/Flask-React-Mongo/progress.md

 - ~~Need to create footer section~~
 - ~~Need to create profile page~~
 - Need to create validation on login api request
+    - salt password
+    - change api to login
+    - fetch request to api
+    - on success redirect to profile
 - Need to connect SQLAlchemy to app
 - Need to connect Mongo to app
 - Need to create schema for User